kennethayden/kennethayden.github.io/Project-Core-Cleaning/README.md

 removes human variance and guarantees a repeatable, high-throughput baseline for optimized spectroscopic data collection.

-Short clip of machine running and UI overlay:
+Machine running targeted cleaning with UI overlay:
 <video src="https://github.com/user-attachments/assets/76ce7a02-07b2-4768-a085-08adbf9e5322" controls width="100%">
   Your browser does not support the video tag.
 </video>